"How would you like to be closer to Eddie Vedder?"

-Twenty years ago today, when high school let out for the weekend, my friend Brett and I went to a house on the other side of town, walked down into the basement, and met Jeremy and the three other members of a then unnamed band.
+Twenty-five years ago today, when high school let out for the weekend, my friend Brett and I went to a house on the other side of town, walked down into the basement, and met Jeremy and the three other members of a then unnamed band.
 Brett had brought his guitar because he wanted to jam with them.
 I was there to audition as the lead singer.

 Jeremy was the drummer.
 He was a junior like I was and I would have considered him a friend even then.
 I recognized the other three -- they'd all gone to the same elementary school as me.
 Tony was the bass player.
 Matt played one guitar.
 Rob, whose dad's basement we were in, played the other guitar.

-I was tall, skinny, socially awkward soccer player who was obsessed with grunge and alternative music.
+I was a tall, skinny, socially awkward soccer player who was obsessed with grunge and alternative music.
 They were of various sizes, engaged in various activities at school, were obsessed with Ned's Atomic Dustbin, and were, I think they'll agree, nearly as socially awkward.

 My audition consisted of singing "Somebody to Shove" by Soul Asylum.
 It had to have been awful, but I'm going to guess that the PA system we were using wasn't good enough for them to notice.
 And so, Rob stuck his hand out and asked me if I wanted to be in the band.
 And we shook on it.

 Up until that point, high school was not particularly fun or easy for me.
 It would not have been a stretch to say that Brett was the only constant friend I had.
 I played soccer and I was pretty good, but I was too weird to really be a part of that social group.
 I was smart, but I was far too lazy and unfocused to be in any academic groups or cliques.
 I spent most of my time in my room reading and writing fantasy fiction.

 To say that I was unsure of my place in the world would have been an understatement.